S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Model Details

 \section{Model Details}

-Our model achieves a strong balance between performance and efficiency as shown in Table \ref{t:flops}, comparable to other state-of-the-art models that utilize large transformer backbones.
-Notably, the model is both more efficient and has more parameters comparing to models that are based on the Swin architecture \cite{swin}.
+\model achieves a strong balance between performance and efficiency as shown in Table \ref{t:flops}, comparable to other state-of-the-art models that utilize large transformer backbones.
+Notably, the model is both more efficient and has more parameters compared to models that are based on the Swin architecture \cite{swin}.
 The DINO-v3 \cite{dinov3} backbone with ViT-B \cite{vit} offers a favorable trade-off between computational efficiency and state-of-the-art performance.